narlanmatos/narlanmatos.github.io/_languages/swedish.md

 ### Archive

-The original article is preserved as an archived PDF after the original webpage disappeared.
+The original article with poem translations is preserved as an archived PDF after the original webpage disappeared.

 [Download archived article (PDF)](/assets/docs/NarlanMatos-Poesifestival-2013.pdf)